ElementsProject/lightning-charge/README.md

 *Body parameters:* `url`.

 Returns `201 Created` on success.
 Once the payment is made, a POST request with the updated invoice will be made to the provided URL.

+If the invoice is already paid, returns `405 Method Not Allowed`.
+If the invoice is expired, returns `410 Gone`.

 For security reasons, the provided `url` should contain a secret token used to verify the authenticity of the request (you can use something like `HMAC(secret_key, rhash)`, see example implementation in woocommerce-gateway-lightning [here](https://github.com/ElementsProject/woocommerce-gateway-lightning/blob/4051a70147a01b4387598a9facd9c00cae4981f8/woocommerce-gateway-lightning.php#L182-L193)